Who we are

 Trained in England as a fine-art painter and fine woodworker, Guy has deep connections within the world of artisanal craftsmanship, and has for many years operated a small business specializing fine furniture and bespoke carpentry.

-This background underpins ArtBuilt Brooklyn’s mandate to create aggregated workspace for artists and artisans, synergizing the creative energies of both sectors.
+This background underpins ArtBuilt Brooklyn’s mandate to create aggregated workspace for artists and artisans, synergizing the creative.

 Our Beloved Partners